cheminfo/babel-proxy-server/README.md

 node src/server.js --proxyTarget=file:///Users/xyz/
 ```

+Options:
+* --noBabel : use it only as a proxy, don't transpile

 This instruction would then create a webserver using as base the folder `/Users/xyz` and babelifies all the javascript files while keeping intact the other files.
 By default the webserver is available on port `9898`.